leafo/moonscript/README.md

 [Lua](http://ww.lua.org/).
 It gives you the power of the fastest scripting language combined with a rich set of features:

-- Provides a clean syntax using significant whitespace that avoids all the keyword noise typically seen in a Lua script.
+ * Provides a clean syntax using significant whitespace that avoids all the keyword noise typically seen in a Lua script.

-- Adds table comprehensions, implicit return on functions, classes, inheritance, scope management statements `import` & `export`, and a convenient object creation statement called `with`.
+ * Adds table comprehensions, implicit return on functions, classes, inheritance, scope management statements `import` & `export`, and a convenient object creation statement called `with`.

-- Can be loaded directly from a Lua script without an intermediate compile step.
+ * Can be loaded directly from a Lua script without an intermediate compile step.
 It even knows how to tell you where errors occurred in the original file when they happen.

-Creating an instance of a instance of a class and calling a method:
+Creating an instance of a class and calling a method:

      class Thing
        name: "unknown"